Skip to content

 Common Questions About Health Insurance

-Public insurance costs approximately 14.6% of your gross salary (split roughly equally with your employer if employed).
-For someone earning €50,000/year, that's about €608/month total (€304 from you, €304 from employer).
+Public insurance costs approximately 17.5% of your gross salary (split roughly equally with your employer if employed).
+For someone earning €50,000/year, that's about €815/month total (€407 from you, €407 from employer).
 Private insurance varies widely: a healthy 30-year-old might pay €250–500/month for comprehensive coverage, while basic plans start around €150/month.
 Costs depend on age, health status, and chosen coverage level.

-The annual income threshold (Jahresarbeitsentgeltgrenze, or JaArE) for 2026 is €77,400 per year (€6,450 per month).
+The annual income threshold (Jahresarbeitsentgeltgrenze, or JAEG) for 2026 is €77,400 per year (€6,450 per month).
 Employees earning above this amount can choose to switch to private health insurance.
 If you earn below this threshold, you must have public insurance (with limited exceptions for self-employed individuals and civil servants).

 Switching back from private (PKV) to public (GKV) is very difficult.
 If you're under 55 and earned above the threshold, you generally cannot switch back unless your income drops below the threshold or you become employed in a role that requires public insurance.
 This is why it's crucial to get expert advice before making the switch to PKV — we help you understand all the long-term implications.